Office of International Programs

 - Obtain a photocopy of any prior Forms I-20.

-- Obtain a photocopy of both sides of your I-94 card.
+- Obtain a printout of your I-94 number from the USCIS website.

 - Obtain a photocopy of any prior EAD cards.